 The leg remains in salt for about two weeks (to a temperature of 2 degrees with 80% humidity), according to a very precise rule: a day in salt for each pound of weight.
 Finished this period, the salt is removed with a brush and the thigh exposed to temperatures higher gradually, with a lower moisture.
 The thighs are superimposed so that the weight of each piece crush the other.
 Like this, you get the typical shape of the guitar prosciutto San Daniele Dop.
 The meat is compact, the salt begins to penetrate.

-After two months, the thighs are cleaned from the emerging side of the hip and the part surrounding the so-called "nut".
+After two months, the thighs are cleaned by the emerging part of the hip and the part that surrounds the so-called “Walnut”.
 After another 60 days, It is passed to a washing in warm water to remove encrustations.
 Within four months, the thigh is considered fresh meat.